401k and Other Employer Retirement Plan Rollovers

 - You have left your company - and you no longer want your company involved in "your business."
 This is actually one of the more common reasons that people rollover their 401k, 403b, or TSP when they leave or retire, and is self-explanatory.

 - You have multiple 401k, 403b, or TSP - type plans.
-Not only is it very difficult to create and execute a sound investment policy with multiple accounts, but the recordkeeping required to comply with your Required Minimum Distributions beyond age 70 and 1/2 will become quite burdensome.
+Not only is it difficult to create and execute a sound investment policy with multiple accounts, but the recordkeeping required to comply with your Required Minimum Distributions beyond age 70 and 1/2 will become quite burdensome.
 It is our experience that as people age, they prefer to simplify their finances, not make them more complex.
-In this case, it would make sense, at the very least, to consolidate these accounts into one.
-A single, low-cost IRA with a fully-diversified investment portfolio custom-built to your particular needs and risk tolerance is often the best choice, especially given the possibility of owning individual bonds as part of the fixed income portion of your account.
+In this case, it would make sense, to consolidate these accounts into one.
+A single, low-cost IRA with a fully-diversified investment portfolio custom-built to your particular needs and risk tolerance is often the best choice, especially given the possibility of owning individual stocks or bonds (which have no fees or expenses once you own them) as part of your account.

 The above list is certainly not exhaustive - but merely a few of the many reasons that clients desire to rollover their retirement plan to an IRA.
 If you choose to do so - it is important to do it CORRECTLY.
 Incorrectly performing a rollover of your company retirement plan may cause you significant taxes, penalties and hassles that a correct 401k rollover would avoid.
 At PARAGON, we have performed hundreds of rollovers correctly, without tax consequences, for our clients when it was appropriate to do so.